oglis22/Analytic/README.md

 # 🛸 Analytic 🛸

 Analytic is a versatile Discord bot for detailed server stats, activity tracking, growth visualization, and community insights.
+(This is the first version of Analytic this project is in the development phase)

 ![landingpage](https://github.com/oglis22/Analytic/assets/119761510/7be444d3-e5e3-4d3d-b206-6f1d2245b9c1)